 Ligature Rules.
-The following rules describe the formation of ligatures.
+The following rules describe the formation of obligatory ligatures.
 They are applied after the preceding joining rules.
 As for the joining rules just discussed, the following rules describe ligature behavior of Arabic letters in terms of their display (visual) order.

-In the ligature rules, if X and Y refer to characters, then various glyph types representing combinations of these characters are referred to as shown in Table 8-7.
+In the ligature rules, if X and Y refer to characters, then various glyph types representing combinations of these characters are referred to as shown in Table 9-7.

-Symbol Description (X-Y) n Nominal ligature glyph form representing a combination of an $\rm X_r$ form and a $\rm Y_l$ form (X-Y) r Right-joining ligature glyph form representing a combination of an $\rm X_r$ form and a $\rm Y_m$ form (X-Y) 1 Left-joining ligature glyph form representing a combination of an $\rm X_m$ form and a $\rm Y_l$ form (X-Y) m Dual-joining (medial) ligature glyph form representing a combination of an X_m form and a Y_m form
+Symbol Description $(X-Y)n$ Nominal ligature glyph form representing a combination of an X_r form and a Y_l form (X-Y) r Right-joining ligature glyph form representing a combination of an \boldsymbol{X}r form and a \boldsymbol{Y}m form